 Loma Verde Novato Neighborhood Guide & Market Insights

-An under-the-radar South Novato / Ignacio-area neighborhood known for it's easy commute to SF, everyday convenience and unusually direct access to Big Rock Ridge open space.
+An under-the-radar South Novato / Ignacio-area neighborhood known for its easy commute to SF, everyday convenience and unusually direct access to Big Rock Ridge open space.

 Observations & Actionable Advice